mark-watson/hy-lisp-python-book/manuscript/kg.md

 Who needs a KG?
 If you are spending much time doing general web search, it might be a signal that you should maintain your own curated knowledge in a human searchable and software accessible way.

+To get started:

+- start small, one use case
+- design a Schema that identifies object types and relationships
+- write some acceptance test cases that you want a prototype to be able to serve
+- avoid having too many stakeholders in early prototype projects - try to choose stakeholders based on potential stakeholders' initial enthusiasm

 At Google we used their Knowledge Graph for ....

 When you have many diverse data sources that you want to integrate in one large graph database.